nicfv/Me/www/posts/2026-03-13-marin-defense.md

 - Pt.
 Reyes-Petaluma Rd. (towards Sonoma)
 - Richmond-San Rafael Bridge (towards Contra Costa)
 - The Golden Gate Bridge (towards San Francisco)

+## Offenses

+Marin used to host several military bases and fortresses across the county, notably:

+- Spanish-American War
+    - Fort McDowell
+- WWI
+    - Fort Baker
+    - Bort Barry
+    - Fort Cronkhite
+- WWII
+    - Hamilton Army Airfield
+    - Floating Drydocks, Tiburon
+- Korean War
+    - Battery D, Ring Mountain (anti-aircraft missile system)
+- Cold War
+    - Several Nike Missile launch sites (McInnis Park, Angel Island, Marin Headlands)

+Many of these are well preserved and could be restored for present-day use.

+## Weaknesses

+About one-third of Marin's land area is dedicated towards farmland and agriculture, which is close to 150,000 acres.
+Going off the assumtion that one acre of farmland is enough to feed one person, the current amount of farmland can only feed a bit over 50% of the population consistently.

+Another issue is due to Marin's demographics.